Key facts

 Course structure

-To complete the Master of Social Work students must attain 16 credit points.
-All units are core (these are compulsory).
+To complete the Master of Social Work, you must pass 16 credit points.
+This includes:

 Students should also be aware of the inherent requirements of the course.

 Course structure applies for students who commenced in 2017 onwards.
-Students who commenced prior to 2017 should refer to previous online Handbooks or consult a student advisor.
+Students who commenced prior to 2017 should refer to previous online Handbooks or consult a student adviser.

 Level 1 - Trimester 1